Interactive Session Proposals

 Interactive Sessions can take a number of forms.
-They do not conform to any single structure, and may for example include a series of brief presentations, break-out groups, open-ended or facilitated discussion, or any combination of these.
+They do not conform to any single structure, and may, for example, include a series of brief presentations, break-out groups, open-ended or facilitated discussion, or any combination of these.
 They may span a variety of topics, from generating new curricular resources for educators and students, to developing plans for food sustainability in an urban area, to integrating new tools into species monitoring, to creating a fellowship program for diversity training, etc. This session type focuses on the real-time, interdisciplinary practice of conservation science.
 This is an opportunity for facilitators, invited speakers, and attendees to generate solutions together, and draw on each other’s collective expertise through mixed methods of active listening, discussion, presentation, and other creative interactions.
 It is designed to give organizers freedom and flexibility to craft a unique session that will provide meaningful results, and carry forward work beyond the conference.
 See below for session requirements and examples of session structures.

-*How is an interactive session different from a workshop?
+FAQ: How is an interactive session different from a workshop?
 While pre- and post- congress workshops are designed to develop professional skills in topics of key relevance to conservation science, interactive sessions will take place during the days of the scientific program, concurrent with oral talks & symposia, and will highlight the mutual development of tools and/or shared learning among facilitators, speakers, and attendees alike.

-Requirements and Examples
+Requirements & Examples